 Sugar House is a community within Salt Lake City.
 Its boundaries are from 13th South to the south City limits, and from Foothill Drive to 700 East including the west City limits (Articles of Incorporation, 1975.)
 Everyone who resides, owns property or does business within this area is considered a member of the Community Council.
 The SHCC is a non-profit organization and is managed by its volunteer Board of Trustees.

-The Sugar House Community Council meets regularly at 7:00 pm on the first Wednesday of every month at the Sprague Library.
-The next community council meeting will be Wednesday, December 3rd, 2008 at 7:00pm at the Sprague Library.
+The Sugar House Community Council meets regularly from 7:00-9:00 pm on the first Wednesday of every month at Legacy Village (1212 Wilmington Ave.) on the 5th floor in the Fairmont Room.
 The meetings are open to the public.

 The Sugar House Community Council hears petitions and considers issues regarding streets and traffic, new development, public health and safety, and parks and open spaces.
 The Council offers comments to the City’s decision-making bodies, such as the Planning Commission and the Salt Lake City Council.
 If you have any questions, or want to bring anything to the attention of the Community Council or the City, please let me know and I will try to help.